Skip to Main Content

 The division of the marital assets is used to equitably allocate the assets and liabilities of the divorcing couple

-You may be wondering what that means for your client.
 A taxpayer’s tax filing status is used to determine a number of factors on the tax return, including, but not limited to, the tax rate.
 A taxpayer’s marital status on the last day of the tax year determines the filing status for that entire tax year.
 An individual will be considered to be divorced for the entire year if the divorce was finalized on or before December 31 of the tax year.
 A divorced individual is able to use the Single or Head of Household filing status for the tax year in which the divorce was finalized.

-Going through a divorce can be a long process and in many cases a couple in the middle of a divorce is still married at the end of the tax year
+Going through a divorce can be a long process, and in many cases a couple in the middle of a divorce is still married at the end of the tax year

 The Head of Household filing status is typically more advantageous than the Single or Married Filing Separately filing statuses if the taxpayer has a dependent child